Ode to Billie Joe: Critical reception

 The staff of Billboard welcomed the release as "fascinating material and performance" with a "potent lyric content that is worth the unusual length of the disk".
 The Los Angeles Times critic Leonard Feather considered it an "aural parallel" to the film In the Heat of the Night (1967), deeming them both "sardonic, knife-edge studies of human nature".
 Feather concluded Gentry added "a durable new dimension" to American "contemporary folklore".
 The New York Times commented on the success of the song four weeks after its release.
 Critic John S. Wilson felt the song was "a most unlikely candidate for success," as it was "long by radio programming standards" and he considered the topic "nothing startling, nothing strange, nothing particularly original," Wilson remarked the lyrics had "something to say about indifference ... which, after a couple of clarifying hearings, drifts off into the midst of forgotten poesy".

 Nixon Smiley wrote in his piece for the Miami Herald that "not since William Faulkner wrote As I Lay Dying has anything come out of Mississippi as earthy and as fundamental" as 'Ode to Billie Joe.'"
 Smiley determined that upon "casual hearing there seems to be nothing great about the song, the lyrics or the rendition," but that it "captivated both the young and old."
 He noted disc jockeys were "surprised, even flabbergasted," and "sometimes disgusted".

 The Montgomery Advertiser found the song "hard to classify."
 It remarked that it "has [a] rhythm and blues beat, and it's clever," and also noted the presence of mystery.
 The Fort Worth Star-Telegram called it "one of the most haunting songs of the year."
 The Honolulu Star-Bulletin wrote that "the lyrics are too much" and that "after a few listenings, the subject matter becomes clear, and the message gets across."
 The review pointed out that "musically, the song is as fine as it is lyrically inventive" and that it "grips with heretofore taboo themes."

+In 2024, Rolling Stone ranked the song at #51 on its 200 Greatest Country Songs of All Time ranking.